Option I (Thesis)

 Non-Degree, Post-Baccalaureate Option

 Students may enroll in courses before being admitted to the master's or certificate program by applying as a non-degree, post-baccalaureate student under the application's Admission Objective (#4).
 This is especially valuable for students who are missing more than two pre-requisites and those who don't have a 3.0 out of 4.0 GPA.
+Students who take classes as a Post-Baccalaureate Non-Degree seeking student should not assume they will be admitted to the online MS degree.

 Students should maintain acceptable grades while in the graduate program.
 The Office of Graduate Studies requires that students earn a B or above in all courses cross-listed with an undergraduate class and a C or above in all graduate-only courses.